hgabor83/SpringBootMicroservicesWithDiscoveryGatewayConfigHystrixCB/README.md

 Example project of Spring Boot Microservices with the following services School and Student, additionally there is Eureka Discovery Service, API Gateway and Config Server, Hystrix Circuti Breaker, AOP logging for Student service

 - Updated with AOP logging for Student service
+- Updated with some exception handling mechanism for Student service

 Circuit breaker: it monitors connections to services and falls back if the connection (service) is down